Never Run Out of Film Again | Join The Expired Film Club

 Pickup is available during all open hours.
 We’ll email you when your order is fulfilled and ready.

 See our full returns and exchanges policy here.
-Polaroid cameras include a 6-month warranty, all other cameras 3 months; excludes body damage, drops, and water/moisture damage.
+Unless otherwise states for individual products, Polaroid cameras include a 6-month warranty, SLR cameras include a 6 month warranty, point & shoots include a 3 month warranty ; excludes body damage, drops, and water/moisture damage.

 If your camera develops an issue within warranty, we’ll repair or exchange it after assessment.
 Contact SX70@brooklynfilmcamera.com.